-Our Church has been living out this commission for over 100 years.
+There has been a church here on Higher Drive, Purley for over 100 years.
 The church was originally formed when St John the Evangelist Church in Old Coulsdon decided to plant a number of Churches in its very large parish (as it was then).
 St Barnabas became a parish in its own right around the beginning of the 1960's.

 Our main Sunday service begins at 10:45am and has a relaxed and friendly atmosphere.
 Services are often planned with members of the congregation taking an active role, in planning and running.
 We have a small but enthusiastic choir who sing with us in the front few pews.
 Our music is a mix of traditional and contemporary and several hymns and songs have been composed by members of the choir.

 We also have an 8:00am service every other Sunday.
 Please see our joint services page for details.